MBoemo/DNAscent/docs/source/seeBreaks.rst

    #Difference_StdErr 0.0157217
    #95ConfidenceInterval 0.133543 0.195172

-- ``nForks`` is the number of forks used by ``seeBreaks`` to compute the statistics below.
-Note for normalisatin purposes, ``seeBreaks`` only uses a subset of fork calls that meet certain criteria.
+- ``nForks`` is the number of fork calls used to compute the statistics below.
+Note that for normalisation purposes, only a subset of fork calls that meet certain criteria are used.
 This number may therefore be considerably lower than the total number of fork calls from the sequencing run.
 - ``ExpectedReadEndFraction`` is the estimate of how many analogue tracks should run to the end of the read by chance.
 This estimate is made by using the distribution of read lengths from the output of ``DNAscent detect`` and the fork speeds from ``DNAscent forkSense``.
 A standard error of this estimate is determined by bootstrapping and is given by ``ExpectedReadEndFraction_StdErr``.
 - ``ObservedReadEndFraction`` is the estimate of how many analogue tracks ran to the end of the read made by using the output of ``DNAscent forkSense``.
 A standard error of this estimate is determined by bootstrapping and is given by ``ObservedReadEndFraction_StdErr``.
 - ``Difference`` is the estimate of the difference between observed and expected values, with positive values indicating more analogue tracks extending to the read end than expected by chance.
 The standard error of the distance estimate is given by ``Difference_StdErr``.
 - ``95ConfidenceInterval`` specifies the 95% confidence interval for the difference between observed and expected values.
 If zero lies outside this interval, it suggests significant DNA breaking at replication forks.

 Taken together, we see in the example above that 1269 forks were used, with an expected read end fraction of 0.128 (±0.0093) and an observed read end fraction of 0.293 (±0.013).
 The difference between observed and expected is therefore 0.164 (±0.016), with a 95% confidence interval of [0.134, 0.195].
-Since zero does not lie within this confidence interval, we can conclude that there is significant DNA breaking at replication forks in this example.
+Since zero does not lie within this confidence interval, it is likely that there was significant DNA breaking at replication forks in this sample.

 Each fraction from bootstrapping on Expected and Observed is given under ``>ExpectedReadEndFractions:`` and ``>ObservedReadEndFractions:``, respectively, for those who want to investigate and/or plot these distributions.
 See :ref:`cookbook` for an example of how to do this in Python.